wizards-of-lua/wizards-of-lua/docs/_modules/Material.md

   - name: liquid
     type: boolean
     access: r
-    description: This is true if this material is liquid and can float.
+    description: This is true if this material is liquid and can flow.
   - name: opaque
     type: boolean
     access: r